chinmaydd/CRust/README.md

-# CRust
+# Leeroy
-A simple Continuous Integration(CI) system in Rust
+Since Jenkins was not available.

-Currently learning Rust through this project.
-Under heavy development.
+A simple continuous integration server library in Rust.
+Work in progress.